sourceduty/Calendar_Math/README.md

 - Total number of Sundays in the year: 52
 - Total number of weekend days in the year: 104
 - Total number of weekend sections in the year: 52
-- Frequency of weekends in the year: 0.28
+- Frequency of weekends in the year: 1.99
 - Leap year: Yes
+- Number of public holidays: 9
-- Number of public holidays: 11
+- Number of public not a statutory holidays: 2

 Public Holidays:
 - New Year's Day: January 1